 Research conducted by the Prevention Institute has found that there are some community safety plans that could prove to be effective in preventing gun violence.
 Communities like Minneapolis have seen success in implementing programs like Blueprint for Peace as well as hospital-based intervention programs, which trains health professionals to identify and aid traumatized patients who might be at a higher risk of dealing with gun violence.
 But these initiatives need federal funding to help identify and prevent gun violence in communities.

 #4.
 Don’t let it fade into the news cycle.

 Perhaps one of the most concrete ways a person can work towards supporting common sense gun control is to refuse to let this issue fade into the news cycle.
 It’s easy to get caught up in the next issue, particularly as there is so much going on in the world, but protecting people, especially children, from gun violence isn’t a fad or a hashtag of the moment.
 Especially as, according to Everytown Research & Policy, firearms are the leading cause of death for American children and teens.

-It’s time to be relentless about calling for change — particularly as we approach this fall’s midterm election.
+It’s time to be relentless about calling for change.
 Don’t get distracted.

 #5.
 Put pressure on your local representative.